-There is an outline of objectives and learning outcomes mapped over the year for each year level to ensure coverage of all learning objectives of the curriculum based in The National Curriculum of England.
+There is an outline of objectives and learning outcomes mapped over the year for each year level to ensure coverage of all learning objectives of the curriculum based on the National Curriculum of England.

 The core subjects are taught in two languages, English and Arabic.
-English, Maths, Science, Social Studies, Art, Physical Education and Information and Communications Technology (ICT) are educated in English as a second language.
+English, Maths, Science, Social Studies, Art, Physical Education and Information and Communications Technology (ICT) are educated in English.
 As our students are second language speakers, we do try to modify the curriculum to a certain extent to suit the needs of our learners.
 Our plans, programs, and activities are an indication of this.
 Arabic, Islamic Studies and Qatar History courses are imparted using the Arabic dialect following the Qatar Ministry of Education requirements.

 In the school, there is a focus on cross curricular activities and projects that help to enrich the curriculum.
-The school encourages student centered learning, hands on experience, and a variety of activities so that the students gain confidence and learn a wide range of knowledge and skills.
+The school encourages student-centered learning, hands on experiences, and a variety of activities so that the students gain confidence and learn a wide range of knowledge and skills.

 ability to make links across different areas of knowledge and to generate,

-develop and evaluate ideas and information and applied these skills to the
+develop and evaluate ideas and information and apply these skills to the

-effectively and presented ideas clearly and coherently as they presented
+effectively and present ideas clearly and coherently as they present

 through working in a team to achieve common goals.

-own, reflect on their learning and take appropriate actions to improve it.
+own, reflect on their learning and take appropriate action to improve.